smart-tribune/apiv1-php/README.md

 ```

-- Create a simple discussion on a platform :
+- Create a discussion on a platform :
 ```php

 $st = new SmartTribune();